renatowow14/nginx-waf/README.md

 ## How to use this image

-This image only contains ModSecurity built from the code provided on the [ModSecurity Github Repo](https://github.com/SpiderLabs/ModSecurity). **THE CORE RULE SET IS NOT PROVIDED IN THIS IMAGE**, but it should not be hard to extend.
-On the other hand, **IF YOU WANT MODSECURITY WITH THE CORE RULE SET please visit the [OWASP Core Rule Set (CRS) DockerHub Repo](https://hub.docker.com/r/owasp/modsecurity-crs/)**.

 1. Create a Dockerfile in your project and copy your code into container.
    ```
    docker-compose up -d